misads/torch_template/README.md

 # torch_template
-A Python package for commonly used pytorch models, data loaders and utils.
+A python package for commonly used pytorch models, data loaders and utils.

 ### Installation